 Around 1:25PM Snoqualmie Firefighters responded with other units for a two-vehicle accident on Winery Road at I-90.
 Snoqualmie Firefighters arrived first and established command.
 Other units performed triage and patient care, including one patient requiring a backboard.
 That patient was transported to Swedish Hospital in Issaquah.

 Around 11:30AM Snoqualmie Firefighters responded for a reported carbon monoxide alarm periodically sounding inside a residence.
 The homeowner advised she had no symptoms and had no odor or signs of smoke.
 Crews investigated, including using a gas detector, and found no signs of carbon monoxide.
 Firefighters determined the detector was faulty and advised the homeowner to replace it.

-[In addition to the above calls, Snoqualmie EMTs responded to 14 medical aid incidents bringing the total number of calls to date to 326.]
+[In addition to the above calls, Snoqualmie EMTs responded to 12 medical aid incidents bringing the total number of calls to date of 856 for 2019.]